JNOSQL/jnosql-book/README.md

 ##

-The JNoSQL is a several tools to make easy integration between the Java Application with the NoSQL.
-The project has two layers:
+The JNoSQL is a framework whose has the goal to help Java developers to create Java EE applications with NoSQL, whereby they can make scalable application beyond enjoy the polyglot persistence.

 * **Communication API**: An API just to communicate with the database, exactly what JDBC does to SQL.
 This API has four specializations, one for each kind of database.
 * **Mapping API**: An API to do integration and do the best integration with the Java developer.
 It's annotation driven and integrated with other technologies like Bean Validation, etc.